 Sedona is one of the gems of the American Southwest.
-And a trip to Sedona in winter is an epic idea and you will find plenty to do despite the cooler temperatures!
+A trip to Sedona in winter is an epic idea, and you will find plenty to do despite the cooler temperatures.

-If youʻre booking your trip to Sedona last minute, we have you covered.
+If youʻre booking your trip to Sedona last minute, I have you covered.
 Below are some of the top tours, hotels, and more!

-- Day trip to the Grand Canyon from Sedona (awesome day trip!)
+- Day trip to the Grand Canyon from Sedona (fewer dates in winter but still offered!)

-- Luxurious Red Rock Vista Villa (private villa!)
+- Luxurious Red Rock Vista Villa (spa baths and immersed in nature; my top pick)

 🚗 Visiting Arizona independently?
 Be sure to book your rental car ahead of time to ensure availability!

-Did we miss anything that you would recommend doing during winter in Sedona?
-Let us know in the comments!
+Did I miss anything that you would recommend doing during winter in Sedona?
+Let me know in the comments!

 In this post...